andgar2010/http_exception/README.md

 </p>

-This package, delivers a comprehensive and customizable system for handling HTTP errors in Dart applications, providing clear, concise, and type-safe predefined exception classes, thereby enhancing error management and the developer experience.
+This package, delivers a comprehensive and customizable system for handling HTTP exception in Dart applications, providing clear, concise, and type-safe predefined exception classes, thereby enhancing error management and the developer experience.

 ## Problem Solved

 The `http_exception` package addresses the challenge of effectively handling HTTP exceptions in Dart applications.
 These exceptions often lack structured information, resulting in difficulties in:

 * **Identifying the exact error:** Generic error messages offer limited clues, making debugging and resolution time-consuming.
-* **Providing meaningful feedback to users:** Uninformative errors can alienate users and hinder their understanding of the issue.
+* **Providing meaningful feedback to users:** Uninformative exception can alienate users and hinder their understanding of the issue.
-* **Logging and tracking errors effectively:** Without detailed information, it's hard to gather meaningful insights from error logs.
+* **Logging and tracking exception effectively:** Without detailed information, it's hard to gather meaningful insights from error logs.
 * **Maintaining code clarity and organization:** Custom exception creation with string manipulation can lead to spaghetti code.

 Sure, let's illustrate the difference in handling HTTP exceptions with and without using a structured package like the HTTP Exceptions package.
 The comparison will highlight how the package simplifies error handling, making it more consistent and informative.